Architecture of mavkit-snoop¶

 and fits the models to the benchmark results.
 Abstractly, the benchmark results

-consist of a list of pairs (input, outputs)
+consist of a list of pairs (input, outputs) for an unknown function

 while the statistical model corresponds to a parameterised family of functions.